 ensure cheques are signed by him or her and at least one other committee member, or by any 2 other committee members authorised by the Committee.

-(2) The Treasurer must ensure the accounting records of the Association are kept in accordance with section 41 of the Act.
+(2) The Treasurer/Secretary must ensure the accounting records of the Association are kept in accordance with section 41 of the Act.

-(3) The Treasurer must coordinate the preparation of the Association's annual statement of accounts.
+(3) The Treasurer/Secretary must coordinate the preparation of the Association's annual statement of accounts.

-(4) If directed to do so by the President, the Treasurer must submit to the Committee a report, balance sheet or financial statement in accordance with that direction.
+(4) If directed to do so by the President, the Treasurer/Secretary must submit to the Committee a report, balance sheet or financial statement in accordance with that direction.

-(5) The Treasurer has custody of all securities, books and documents of a financial nature and accounting records of the Association unless the members resolve otherwise at a general meeting.
+(5) The Treasurer/Secretary has custody of all securities, books and documents of a financial nature and accounting records of the Association unless the members resolve otherwise at a general meeting.

-(6) The Treasurer must perform any other duties imposed by this Constitution on the Treasurer.
+(6) The Treasurer/Secretary must perform any other duties imposed by this Constitution on the Treasurer/Secretary.

 36. Public officer